 - Communication with Insurance Companies

-- Treatment: In the first couple months when Covid-19 was a new outbreak, there were significant challenges for injured victims to get medical treatment due to all non-essential, or elective procedures, being postponed or cancelled.
-Fortunately as things have progressed and our medical system has been able to better prepare and understand the coronavirus disease, most providers for injury victims have resumed treatment, possibly with extra safety precautions in place to limit spread of Covid-19.
+- Treatment: In the first couple of months when Covid-19 was a new outbreak, there were significant challenges for injured victims to get medical treatment due to all non-essential, or elective procedures, being postponed or canceled.
+Fortunately, as things have progressed and our medical system has been able to better prepare and understand the coronavirus disease, most providers for injury victims have resumed treatment, possibly with extra safety precautions in place to limit the spread of Covid-19.

 $750,000 Settlement – Driver who hit another vehicle that pulled in front of him on Clarkson Road receives $750,000 settlement following an initial offer of $15,000 from the insurance company.